Pre2010/portfolio-app/README.md

     Go into the 'content' folder -> 'work' folder Update the Markdown file to your job info.
-    If you need to add another job, add another Markdown file or copy paste one of the Markdown files in the folder and use it as a template.
+    If you need to add another job, add another Markdown file or copy/paste one of the Markdown files in the folder and use it as a template.

 ## How to update your Contact